tywil04/parchment/README.md

 # Parchment
-Parchment is a minimal minimal text editor written using web technologies for Windows, Linux and MacOS.
+Parchment is a minimal text editor written using web technologies for Windows, Linux and MacOS.

 Special thanks to the following libraries and assets:
 - [SolidJS](https://www.solidjs.com/) - for a very performant and lightweight javascript framework